Meister Eckhart

-Eckhart came into prominence during the Avignon Papacy at a time of increased tensions between monastic orders, diocesan clergy, the Franciscan Order, and Eckhart's Dominican Order of Preachers.
-In later life, he was accused of heresy and brought up before the local Franciscan-led Inquisition, and tried as a heretic by Pope John XXII.
+Eckhart came into prominence during the Avignon Papacy at a time of increased tensions between monastic orders, diocesan clergy, the Franciscan Order, and Eckhart's Dominican Order.
+In later life, he was accused of heresy and brought up before the local Franciscan-led Inquisition, and tried as a heretic by Pope John XXII with the bull In Agro Dominico of March 27, 1329.
+In the trial, excerpts of his Book of Divine Consolation were used against Eckhart.
 He seems to have died before his verdict was received.

-He was well known for his work with pious lay groups such as the Friends of God and was succeeded by his more circumspect disciples John Tauler and Henry Suso who was later beatified.
+He was well known for his work with pious lay groups such as the Friends of God and was succeeded by his more circumspect disciples Johannes Tauler and Henry Suso, the latter of whom was later beatified.
 Since the 19th century, he has received renewed attention.
 He has acquired a status as a great mystic within contemporary popular spirituality, as well as considerable interest from scholars situating him within the medieval scholastic and philosophical tradition.

-Biography
+Early life

-Eckhart was probably born around 1260 in the village of Tambach, near Gotha, in the Landgraviate of Thuringia, perhaps between 1250 and 1260.
+Eckhart was probably born around 1260 in the village of Tambach, near Gotha, in the Landgraviate of Thuringia.
 It was previously asserted that he was born to a noble family of landowners, but this originated in a misinterpretation of the archives of the period.
 In reality, little is known about his family and early life.
 There is no basis for giving him the Christian name of Johannes, which sometimes appears in biographical sketches: his Christian name was Eckhart; his surname was von Hochheim.

-Church career
+Career

-Probably around 1278 Eckhart joined the Dominican convent at Erfurt, when he was about eighteen.
+Probably around 1278, Eckhart joined the Dominican convent at Erfurt, when he was about eighteen.
 It is assumed he studied at Cologne before 1280.
 He may have also studied at the University of Paris, either before or after his time in Cologne.

-The first solid evidence we have for his life is when on 18 April 1294, as a baccalaureus (lecturer) on the Sentences of Peter Lombard, a post to which he had presumably been appointed in 1293, he preached the Easter Sermon (the Sermo Paschalis) at the Dominican convent of St. Jacques in Paris.
-In late 1294, Eckhart was made Prior at Erfurt and Dominican Provincial of Thuringia.
+The first solid evidence we have for his life is when on 18 April 1294, as a baccalaureus (lecturer) on the Sentences of Peter Lombard, a post to which he had presumably been appointed in 1293 (he had been ordained to the priesthood by that time), he preached the Easter Sermon (the Sermo Paschalis) at the Dominican convent of St. Jacques in Paris.
+In late 1294, Eckhart was made Prior at Erfurt and Dominican Provincial of Thuringia in Germany.
 His earliest vernacular work, Reden der Unterweisung (The Talks of Instructions/Counsels on Discernment), a series of talks delivered to Dominican novices, dates from this time (c.
 1295–1298).
 In 1302, he was sent to Paris to take up the external Dominican chair of theology.
 He remained there until 1303.
 The short Parisian Questions date from this time.